Disability Discrimination Basics

 The ADA prohibits discrimination in the following areas:

 - Title I: Employment.
-Employers may not discriminate against qualified applicants and employees with disabilities.
-Employers also must provide reasonable accommodations in all aspects of employment to allow people with disabilities to do their jobs.
+Employers cannot discriminate against qualified applicants and employees with disabilities.
 This part of the law is enforced by the Equal Employment Opportunity Commission (EEOC).

 - Title II: Public services.
 People with disabilities cannot be denied participation in public service programs or activities that are available to people without disabilities.
 Complaints under this title are made to the Justice Department.